Childhood Central Nervous System Germ Cell Tumors Treatment (PDQ®)–Patient Version

 - Bed wetting or getting up at night to urinate.

-- Trouble moving the eyes or trouble seeing clearly.
+- Trouble moving the eyes, trouble seeing clearly, or seeing double.

 - Loss of appetite.

 - Nausea and vomiting.

 - Feeling very tired.